The New Duke's Affair

-Since the restoration of peace in France, Lord Major Roger Clifton prefers Paris to London, and his demi-mondaine to his English mistresses – for good reason.
+Since the restoration of peace in France, Lord Major Roger Clifton prefers Paris to London, and his French lovers to his English mistresses – for good reason.
 However, on the death of his father, Roger is forced to return to England to take up his ducal title and management of the Clifton Hall estates.

 When a mysterious French girl appears at the servants’ entrance to Clifton Hall, claiming to have been promised assistance from his father, Roger cannot contain the scandal.
 The girl brings with her a child, and a claim on the Clifton’s largesse – yet no one has ever met her before.

 Nor, it seems, can the new Duke deny her anything.
 Just who is she?
 And why does she haunt him so?
 With both his brother and sister determined to learn the truth, the new Duke of Carston is in for one of the most uncomfortable family reunions of his life.

 Taster . . .

 “If you want my help you must tell me the truth.”
 Roger stared at Cristina, willing her to look at him.
 "Who is the child' father?"

 She opened her lips and closed them again without uttering a single sound.

 “Cristina, what is it?”
 He spoke in a whisper though they were alone, the moment shrinking in around them, then telescoping out until he saw the years behind him in France, the months with Geraldine, and the time here, with her sister.
 A feeling, an inkling, a dawning awareness prickling the back of his neck like ice.
 No . . . it can’t be.
 It simply can’t.

 “Tell me,” he said again, urgently, roughly.
 “I need to know.”
 His demand lost all gentleness.
 “Now.”